-^{} This exhibit does not reflect service earned in other MSRS Plans or Combined Service Annuity benefits.
+^{} This exhibit does not reflect service earned in other MSRS Plans or service earned in a Combined Service Annuity arrangement.
 It should not be relied upon as an indicator of non-vested status.

 In each cell, the top number is the count of active participants for the age/service combination and the bottom number is average valuation earnings for the fiscal year ending on the valuation date.